 When it comes to buying vs leasing a snowcat, leasing often wins.
 This option comes down to the financial bottom line.
 Leasing is a great option due to the seasonal necessity of this equipment.

 When you lease through Ski Cat Company, you are only responsible for paying for the equipment during its actual use.
-Also, loan payments are deductible, saving you in net costs.
+Also, rental payments are deductible, saving you in net costs.
 Once your term is up, you simply return the machinery.
 This saves you from expensive up-front costs as well as any maintenance costs.

 Contact Ski Cat Company to Learn More About Your Options